-The nurse manager is tasked with ensuring that the team are always aware of the latest situation and have all the information that they need at any given time in order to provide the best standards of patient care.
-To do this, they will need to develop strong communication skills and be skilled in not only putting information across clearly and making sure that it is understood but also have excellent listening skills.
+The nurse manager is tasked with ensuring that the team is always aware of the latest situation and has all the information that they need at any given time in order to provide the best standards of patient care.
+To do this, they will need to develop strong communication skills and be skilled in not only putting information across clearly and making sure that it is understood but also having excellent listening skills.
 Listening skills are not only crucial when working directly with patients, but the nurse leader will also use these skills on a daily basis when conversing with their teams, listening to concerns, and identifying areas for improvement.

-Collaboration and Teamwork Skills:
+Collaboration and Teamwork Skills

-Negotiation and Conflict Management Skills:
+Negotiation and Conflict Management Skills

 Nurse leaders and managers are often nurses who have moved away from providing patient care and into a career that mainly involves managing and working with people.
 Because of this, they will need to possess strong negotiation and conflict management skills.
 There may be situations where you will need to negotiate with members of the team when setting schedules, for example, or determining where professionals will be working on any given shift.

 Conflict management skills are crucial since nurse managers will often be one of the first points of call for employees who are dealing with problems at work and need assistance in solving the issue.
-To do this effectively, nurse leaders need to use the empathy that is so important in their job as a healthcare professional, while being firm and confident in their authority.
+To do this effectively, nurse leaders need to use the empathy that is so important in their job as healthcare professionals, while being firm and confident in their authority.

 Nurse managers and leaders are an essential part of the healthcare system, working to keep healthcare settings running well and ensuring that excellent patient care is provided.